Medical Policy: 07.01.60

 Based on peer reviewed literature the use of vagus nerve stimulation has been examined for additional indications.
 However, there are limited studies and there is insufficient evidence to conclude that vagus nerve stimulation is safe and/or effective for treating these indications and therefore, is considered investigational.

-Non-implantable vagus nerve stimulation (transcutaneous vagus nerve stimulation (t-VNS)) devices are considered investigational for all indications.
+Non-implantable transcutaneous vagus nerve stimulation (tVNS) devices are considered investigational for all indications.

-Intra-abdominal vagal nerve blocking therapy is considered investigational for all indications, including but not limited to the treatment of obesity.
+Intra-abdominal vagus nerve blocking therapy is considered investigational for all indications, including but not limited to the treatment of obesity.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.